Wafaj22/gaming-landing-page/README.md

 A live demo of HYPERREALMS can be found at https://hyperrealms.vercel.app/

 ### Installation
-To run HYPERREALMS locally, follow these steps:
+To run Hyperrealms locally, follow these steps:

 Clone this repository to your local machine:
 ```